BoleynSu/P3530/paper.md

 `read_maybe_uninitialized(v)` returns the value of `v` if `v` is initialized.

-Otherwise, it starts the lifetime of an object of type `T` in the storage referred-to by `v` with an unspecified value, and returns a copy.
+Otherwise, it returns an unspecified value.
+(This is how LLVM's `freeze` works.)

 ## Alternative 2